Home » RECIPES » Smoked Pork Butt

 • 8 pound pork butt

-• ¼ cup mustard; - I use my Carolina Gold BBQ Sauce (linked below)
+• ¼ cup mustard - I use my Carolina Gold BBQ Sauce

-• 2 tablespoons Pit Boss Memphis BBQ Rub - or your favorite BBQ rub
+• 2 tablespoons Pit Boss Memphis BBQ Rub - buy it here, or use your favorite BBQ rub

 • ½ tablespoon salt